anthbapt/multixrank/doc/index.rst

-.. metabarcoding documentation master file, created by sphinx-quickstart on Tue Oct 31 20:17:07 2017.
+.. multixrank documentation master file, created by sphinx-quickstart on Tue Oct 31 20:17:07 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.